ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Next, open your copy of `starter-files` to your favorite code editor, and then navigate into the `src` folder.

 All of the code we'll write will live under the `src` folder.
-We'll be editing the `HelloWorld.js` component and the `util/interact.js` Javascript files to give our project Web3 functionality.
+We'll be editing the `HelloWorld.js` component and the `util/interact.js` JavaScript files to give our project Web3 functionality.

 ### Check out the starter files {#check-out-the-starter-files}